mnmnotmail/website/biz-b2b.md

 [XMTP](https://twitter.com/xmtp_) & [MyMailProtocol](https://twitter.com/MyMailProtocol) are cryptocurrency startups working on toll-road schemes, which probably cannot succeed outside the blockchain community, if at all.

+### Mid- to Long-term Opportunities

+Use of TMTP will spread into B2C use cases, including order creation, invoicing, and payments.
+TMTP sites will be able to offer client-app UI skins that represent a corporate brand identity.

+Employees in orgs using TMTP for critical B2B comms will organically adopt it for internal communications, especially within the knowledge workforce.
+There are ~1 billion worldwide knowledge workers.